Consumer Product Safety Commission.

-Product development costs include product design, development and marketing staff time, product testing, and focus group expenses.
+Product development costs include product design, development and Start Printed Page 22300marketing staff time, product testing, and focus group expenses.
 These costs can be very high, particularly when there are multiple products, but they can be treated as new product expenses and amortized over time.
 If a firm deals with multiple products subject to the proposed standard, there may be some economies of scale for some of these development stages that would reduce the marginal costs for each new product being redeveloped.
 Other one-time costs include the retooling of manufacturing equipment, which could be gradually recouped over the sales of numerous units.
 There are also expected to be increased costs of production.
 Producing toddler beds and convertible cribs that have greater structural integrity, stronger slats/spindles, and higher guardrails may require additional raw materials or possibly heavier materials.
 In addition to increasing the costs of production, this could increase shipping costs as well.

 Even if these firms are able to pass their increased costs on to consumers, the impact could still be considerable.
 This is because firms manufacturing toddler beds and convertible cribs are not simply competing against other producers of toddler beds and convertible cribs.
 They also compete against producers of substitute products, firms whose products would not be subject to the proposed standard.
 Toddler bed producers must compete with producers of twin (or possibly larger) beds that can be used with portable guardrails, while convertible cribs must compete with these same products for larger children and with standard cribs for smaller children.